Frantz Pierrot

-Frantz Richard Pierrot (born 20 April 1999) is a Haitian professional footballer who plays as a forward for Bnei Yehuda in the Liga Leumit and the Haiti national team.
+Frantz Richard Pierrot (/fr/; born 20 April 1999) is a Haitian professional footballer who plays as a forward for Galway United in the League of Ireland Premier Division and the Haiti national team.

 Club career

 College & early career in the USL

 Pierrot played two years of college soccer with Saint Joseph's Hawks from 2018 to 2020, two further years with Merrimack Warriors from 2020 to 2021 and a year with UConn Huskies in 2022.

 Pierrot also appeared for USL League Two sides Westchester Flames, Reading United, Boston Bolts, Seacoast United Phantoms between 2017 and 2021.

 In December 2022, he was selected as a Round 3 pick by Major League Soccer side Houston Dynamo in the 2023 MLS SuperDraft, but he ultimately opted to pursue other options in Europe.

 Athlone Town

 He signed for Athlone Town in the League of Ireland First Division ahead of their 2023 campaign, making his debut on 18 February 2023 and scoring twice in a 3–1 win away to Longford Town in a local derby game.
 On 28 April 2023, he scored a hat-trick in a 3–0 win at home to Wexford at Athlone Town Stadium.
 At the end of the season, he was voted into the 2023 PFAI First Division Team of the Year by his fellow players after scoring 22 goals in 38 appearances in all competitions.